LeO1i/FinalYearProject_yolo10-cbam-fifpn/README.md

 # 🧠 Brain Tumor Detection System

-A comprehensive web-based interface for detecting brain tumors in MRI images using YOLOv10 with CBAM (Convolutional Block Attention Module).
+A modern web application for detecting brain tumors in MRI images using YOLOv10 with CBAM (Convolutional Block Attention Module).
+Built with FastAPI backend and React frontend.

 ## 🚀 Features